What is Water Cremation? Why Choose Water Cremation or Aquamation in Colorado?

-Water cremation, also known as alkaline hydrolysis, is green cremation or eco cremation with a much smaller environmental impact than flame cremation.
+Water cremation, also known as alkaline hydrolysis, is green cremation, eco cremation or aquamation with a much smaller environmental impact than flame cremation.
 It uses a bathtub of warm water with alkaline compounds to do what would occur naturally with a green burial when the body is placed in the earth.
-It has been legal in Colorado since 2010.
+It has been legal in Colorado since 2011.

-In 2019, we at The Natural Funeral, Boulder’s holistic funeral home, began offering alkaline hydrolysis to our families as a form of disposition.
+In 2019, we at The Natural Funeral, Boulder’s holistic funeral home, began offering water cremation or aquamation to our families as a form of disposition.
 Our Boulder county funeral home was the first in Colorado to have clients choose this ecological form of cremation.
-One of The Natural Funeral’s most memorable clients to date chose water cremation after emphatically stating “I just want to be compost.”
-Her desire for water cremation was born out of a deep respect for the earth and the wish to leave a legacy of having nurtured the land.
-That is generally why The Natural Funeral clients choose alkaline hydrolysis as their final gift.
+One of The Natural Funeral’s most memorable clients to date chose water cremation after emphatically stating “I just want to be composted.”
+Her desire for water cremation was born out of deep respect for the earth and the wish to leave a legacy of having nurtured the land.
+That is generally why our clients choose alkaline hydrolysis as their final gift.

 Scroll down to read more about why water cremation is the most environmental form of cremation and why more and more people will choose it in order to be a blessing for the earth upon their death.